peterzieba/5Vpld/README.md

 <a href="https://en.wikipedia.org/wiki/Programmable_logic_device">PLD - </a>Programmable Logic Device<br />
 <a href="https://en.wikipedia.org/wiki/Programmable_logic_device#GALs">GAL - </a>Generic Array Logic<br />
 <a href="https://en.wikipedia.org/wiki/Programmable_logic_device#CPLDs">CPLD - </a>Complex Programmable Logic Device<br />
+CUPL - A early programming language used to define the behavior of digital logic gates.
+CUPL.EXE is the compiler which is used to compile .PLD files written in CUPL, ultimately to be burned into programmable logic devices.<br />
 <a href="https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources">WinCUPL</a> - A Windows front-end/IDE to the CUPL compiler and related programs<br />
 <a href="https://en.wikipedia.org/wiki/Macrocell_array">Macrocell</a> - A block of logic gates that is used multiple times within a PLD.
 Typically, there is one macrocell for each output, however, more complex devices can have more macrocells than outputs, allowing "buried" or "internal" logic.
 <a href="https://en.wikipedia.org/wiki/Programmable_Array_Logic#CUPL">CUPL</a> - Compiler for Universal Programmable Logic.
 (A old programming language for logic.
 Modern examples would be Verilog/VHDL).
 WinCUPL includes a version of CUPL.EXE to compile .PLD files into a .JED file.
 Assisted Technology released CUPL in September 1983.<br />